Spruce: Other materials

 The resin was used in the manufacture of pitch in the past (before the use of petrochemicals); the scientific name Picea derives from Latin picea "pitch pine" (the Scots pine).

 Native Americans use the thin, pliable roots of some species for weaving baskets and for sewing together pieces of birch bark for canoes.
 Kiidk'yaas, felled in 1997, was a golden Sitka Spruce sacred to the Haida people.
 Spruces are popular ornamental trees.
 Picea abies is extensively used as Christmas trees.
 Spruce branches are used at Aintree Racecourse in Liverpool to build fences used as horse jumps on the Grand National course.

+Folk medicine

+The resin of Norway spruce (Picea abies) has been used in Nordic folk medicine for treating wounds and skin disorders.

 Food and drink

 The fresh shoots of many spruces are a natural source of vitamin C. Captain Cook made alcoholic sugar-based spruce beer during his sea voyages in order to prevent scurvy in his crew.

 In Finland, young spruce buds are sometimes used as a spice, or boiled with sugar to create spruce bud syrup.